ellysh/video-game-bots/ClickerBots/example.md

 3. **Shortcut Panel** with icons of the available actions and skills that are attached to hotkeys.
 4. **Chat Window** for input game commands and chatting with other players.

 Understanding the game's interface allow us to make a clicker bot that will interact with the game in a more efficient manner.
-Detailed information regarding the game's interface available in [wiki](https://l2wiki.com/Game_Interface).
+Detailed information regarding the game's interface available in the [wiki page](https://l2wiki.com/Game_Interface).

 There are a lot of Lineage 2 servers.
 They differs by game version, extra gameplay features and protection systems that are used to prevent a usage of bots.
 The most reliable and effective protection system is used on [official servers](http://www.lineage2.eu).
 But there are private servers that suggest you an alternative for official one.
 We will use a [Rpg-Club](http://www.rpg-club.com) server in our example because the protection system on this server allows to use clicker bots.